K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 This chapter describes the visualization composition and management of log data.

 #### <div id='3-2-2-1'/> 3.2.2.1.
 Create Visualization
-Click "Visualize" menu on the left.
+Click the "Visualize" menu on the left.
 ![019]

 Click "+" or "+ Create a visualization" button from the "Visualize" menu.
 ![020]

-Click type from Select Visualization Type list.
+Click type from the Select Visualization Type list.
 ![021]

 Click the index(①) or the "Search Name"(②) at the search list history(saved).